Another FREE SB Music Club Concert

 - Organizer/Sponsor: SB Music Club, KDB 93.7 fm

-- Location: Faulkner Gallery, 40 E. Anapamu St. in the Central Library
+- Location: 40 E. Anapamu St., Faulkner Gallery in the Central Library

 - Website: http://www.sbmusicclub.org